cezarguimaraes/openweather-sample/README.md

 # openweather-sample

 ## Running
+- Clone this repository
+- Add your openweahter `appId` in the `key.json` file
-Clone this repository, then run `npm install` and, to run, `npm run run`
+- run `npm install` to install dependencies
+- `npm run run` runs the code